Neutron3529/rmin/README.md

 ## 0.1.0, the beginning

-The grammar provided by 0.1.0 is assumed to be the base and might not change unless it do harm to the further development.
+The grammar provided by 0.1.0 might be changed in the future, since they lack compile time checks (for exapmle, writting a `SEXP<f64>` is better than using plain `SEXP` directly.)

 In later version, I may adding proc-macro support thus we could write better program.